aquaconsin/Corrido_of_Chalchiuhtlicue/README.md

 There are prereq installs for pip but currently I do not know which.
 Once Ive had a chance to look into that this will be updated

-  1. Copy the python file to its own folder
+  1. Copy the project files to their own folder
   2. `python3 ./fishcalc.py`

        The program will then begin creating its own file tree within which it will operate